-BD-Live 2.0 is a standard for Blu-ray players that utilizes your internet connection and allows you to download additional content for your BD-Live movie.
+BD-Live 2.0 is a standard for Blu-ray players that utilize your internet connection and allow you to download additional content for your BD-Live movie.
 To access this function on the DN-500BD follow the steps suggested below.

 - BD-Live Network Access: Select the level of access to BD-Live content on the internet: Permitted (you can access all content), Partial Permitted (you can access only certain content), Prohibited (BD-Live content is blocked).
 DN-500BD must be connected to the internet (via its LAN port) for this feature to work properly.